mireiaambros/tfg_Mireia_Ambros/creation_database/README.md

 DESCRIPTION:

-This script creates the table that contains the information of all the videos in the database using Pandas.
-Metadata information, weather, part of the day and geolocation.
+This script creates the table that contains the information (Metadata, weather, part of the day and geolocation) of all the videos in the database using Pandas.
 It also creates a map with the routes of all the videos using Folium.

 CONFIGURE:
 - train: path where it is located the csv file containing the list of train videos